feO2x/Light.GuardClauses/README.md

 # Light.GuardClauses
-**A lightweight library for expressive Guard Clauses with conditional compilation in C#.**
+**A lightweight library for expressive Guard Clauses with conditional compilation in .NET.**

 [![Video introduction to Light.GuardClauses](https://raw.githubusercontent.com/feO2x/Light.GuardClauses/master/Images/Light.GuardClauses%20thumbnail.PNG)](https://youtu.be/NI0rVG6VbXo)

 ## Why do I need it?

 When you write methods with parameters in C# (including constructors), you for sure are used to Guard Clauses that check the validity of parameter values.
-The most common one is probably the null check where you throw an ArgumentNullException if an object reference does not point to an actual object.
+The most common one is probably the null check where you throw an `ArgumentNullException` if an object reference does not point to an actual object.
 Light.GuardClauses provides a set of extension methods simplifying this task for you:

 ```csharp
 public class Foo